scokobro/professional-identity/profIdent-draft1.md

 [^mike]: It is common practise in many countries for the host of the press conference to provide feeds of the main microphone audio to all camera crews via a 'break-out box' positioned near to the designated camera position.
 Among other advantages to this system is that it helps reduce visual clutter in front of the speaker.

 [^names]: Japanese names are given in traditional surname-first order except where the individual is well known by the surname-last version.

+[^abbrev]: This body also refers to itself by the acronym NSK, formed from the initial letters of its Japanese language name, the _Nihon Shinbun Kyokai_, literally, Japan Newspaper Association.
+[JNPEA/NSK website](http://www.pressnet.or.jp/english/) This paper uses +nsk throughout.